Garden Paths & WalkwaysDesign ideas for inviting and functional pathways

 Outside Insight in Cincinnati, OH

-View all walkway pictures
+View all landscaping videos.

 When landscaping a yard, walkways often get overlooked.
 We concern ourselves with pools, patios, and plant selections, but then we neglect to consider how to connect the different spaces in our yard.
 By ignoring paths, a garden can become disjointed because of the lack of thought put into the transitions and connections.